 If you're short on time and can only visit one of these melodious houses, however, spring for Mozarts Geburtshaus.
 On display there are exhibits like Wolfgang's childhood violin, portraits and family letters.
 Exhibits are stretched among three levels: Visitors learn about Mozart's family and birth on the third floor, progress to his opera-composing period on the second, and get an insight into his everyday family life on the final ground floor.
 Travelers claim all of the exhibits are extremely informative and interesting, even if you aren't big on classical music.

-You can visit Mozarts Gerburtshaus, located along Getreidegasse in Altstadt, any day from 9 a.m. to 5:30 p.m.
+You can visit Mozarts Geburtshaus, located along Getreidegasse in Altstadt, any day from 9 a.m. to 5:30 p.m.
 (There are extended hours in July and August).
 Entrance costs about 10 euros (about $11) with reduced rates for children.
-Go to the houses' website for information about combined tickets for dual admission, and keep in mind the Salzburg Card is valid at this attraction.
+Go to the house's website for information about combined tickets for dual admission, and keep in mind the Salzburg Card is valid at this attraction.

 More Best Things To Do in Salzburg

 Since this central district contains some of the city's most popular attractions, such as Mozarts Geburtshaus and the Salzburg Museum, you will undoubtedly spend hours exploring here.
 We recommend not rushing through it, however, since there are tons of architectural marvels, markets and shops to see.

 Explore More of Salzburg

 Zach WatsonApril 18, 2019

 Holly JohnsonApril 11, 2019